 Recruitment Marketing: What is it and How Can Companies Use It?

-At the height of the lockdown restrictions, the Office for National Statistics (ONS) recorded an unemployment rate of 4.8%, meaning one in 20 economically active people were unemployed at the start of the year.
-Thankfully, it seems that the labour market is now beginning to see a resurgence in job postings.
-In fact, permanent job placements and temporary billings in the UK have seen their highest numbers since 2015 and 2017 respectively.
+At the height of the lockdown restrictions, the Office for National Statistics (ONS) recorded an unemployment rate of 4.8%, meaning one in 20 economically active people were unemployed at the start of 2021.
+Thankfully, it seems that the labour market saw a resurgence in job postings. *Permanent job placements and temporary billings in the UK in 2021 saw their highest numbers since 2015 and 2017 respectively.
+In January 2022, payrolled employees further increased to a record 29.5 million.

 However, while increased job vacancies bode well for employees, companies are under pressure to fill these openings in anticipation of increased consumer demand.
-In an ever competitive and digitising market, traditional hiring strategies may not be the wisest choice.
-Instead, recruitment marketing is steadily becoming a more viable recruitment approach.
+In an ever competitive and digitising market, traditional hiring strategies are no longer effective.
+Instead, recruitment marketing is now an essential part of the recruitment process.
+Candidates have more choices than ever before, and this “candidate-led” market is making companies consider their approach to retaining and attracting employees.

 Understanding Recruitment Marketing

 Recruitment marketing is the process of using marketing initiatives such as content creation and social media penetration with the goal of attracting top talent.
 This garners you organic followers from both active and passive job seekers, thereby streamlining the recruitment life cycle.
+However, there is a decline in organic social media traction.
+To reach an audience, employers should consider a social media budget or a large company-wide push around recruitment drives.
 For instance, our article on COVID-19 business recovery noted that employers are looking to hire temporary workers to recoup losses and hasten the return to normal.
 By utilising recruitment marketing, these roles can be quickly filled without compromising quality, thanks to the nurturing of a broadened talent pool.

 How Your Company Can Adopt Recruitment Marketing